nautobot/nautobot-app-ssot/docs/user/performance.md

     ...  # Excluded most of the class definition for example brevity

     def execute_sync(self):
-        self.log_info(obj=None, message="The actual sync happens in post_run to escape the atomic transaction.")
+        self.logger.info("The actual sync happens in post_run to escape the atomic transaction.")

     def post_run(self):
         super().execute_sync()